projectcalico/calico/master/introduction/containers/component-architecture.md

 **Orchestrator Plugin:**

-Calico's orchestrator plugins respond respond to networking requests made by the orchestrator.
-Most Orchestrators implement the CNI spec, which runs networking plugins as a oneshot each time a container is created or destroyed, leaving the responsibilty of setting up or destroying the container namespace.
+Calico's cni-plugin and libnetwork-plugin serve as orchestrator plugins which respond to networking requests made by the orchestrator.

 **felix:**